-Prior to her tenure at KU, she served as the first Deputy Under Secretary for Innovation and Improvement at the U.S. Department of Education.
-In this capacity, she oversaw the administration of 28 grant programs, supporting 1,300 projects, and was responsible for spearheading innovative federal programs and policies such as school choice, charter schools, and alternative routes to teacher certification and school leadership.
-Before moving to the Education Department, Rees served as Deputy Assistant for Domestic Policy to the Vice President at the White House.
+Prior to joining the National Alliance, Nina spent 25 years shaping education policy in the public and private sectors.
+She served as the first Deputy Under Secretary for Innovation and Improvement at the U.S. Department of Education.
+In this capacity, she oversaw the administration of 28 grant programs totaling $2 billion and supporting 1,300 projects.
+She was also responsible for spearheading innovative federal programs and policies such as school choice, charter schools, and alternative routes to teacher certification and school leadership.
+Before moving to the Education Department, Nina worked in the White House as Deputy Assistant for Domestic Policy to the Vice President of the United States.

 As Senior Vice President for Strategic Initiatives at Knowledge Universe, Nina guided the partnerships and expansion strategy for a leading global education company with investments in early childhood education, before- and after-school programs, and online instruction.
 In the 1990s, Nina was the Heritage Foundation’s senior education analyst and chief spokesperson on education.
 She began her career on Capitol Hill, where she worked for then-Congressman Porter Goss.

 Rees serves on the board of directors of the PIE Network, the advisory committee of the Program on Education Policy and Governance at Harvard University’s John F. Kennedy School of Government, and the advisory boards of Honored and the National Association of Charter School Authorizers.
 She is a Pahara-Aspen Fellow and a member of the Aspen Global Leadership Network.

 A native of Iran who immigrated to America at the age of 14, Nina earned her undergraduate degree at Virginia Tech and a master’s degree at George Mason University.
 She now lives in McLean, Virginia, with her husband and daughter.